 M&S Hamper Heritage

-At M&S for Business, gift hampers are a crucial part of the strategy we offer our clients to help them meet their objectives; whether it’s to acquire new customers, encourage staff loyalty or retain existing clients.
+At M&S Corporate Gifts, gift hampers are a crucial part of the strategy we offer our clients to help them meet their objectives; whether it’s to acquire new customers, encourage staff loyalty or retain existing clients.

 The gift hamper can be filled with a variety of goodies, including delicious cakes, pudding & pantry foods, confectionary, biscuits & savoury treats and a superb selection of wine, spirits and drinks tailored to the receiver’s tastes.